djwbrown/algorithms-sedgewick-wayne/README.md

 **Dylan Brown**
 djwbrown \_at\_ gmail
-January 2017

 ## Introduction

 The textbook _Algorithms, 4th Edition_ by Robert Sedgewick and Kevin Wayne covers a nice collection of fundamental data structures and algorithms (p.
 954).
 They provide implemented examples of each in Java along with some sample data for testing.
-I've decided to port each of them to both C++ and Swift as a learning exercise.
-Please note that this repository is **not** about originality or performance benchmarking! **It is about correct implementations and grokking the material.**
+I've decided to port each of them to C++ as a learning exercise.
+Where possible, I've tried to incorporate best practices for C++14 and later, with Scott Meyer's _Effective Modern C++_ as my guide.

 ## Get the data
 The sample data is available at http://algs4.cs.princeton.edu/code/algs4-data.zip